openplans/openblock-old/docs/main/scraper_tutorial.rst

 Currently, anybody using OpenBlock will have to write their own scraper scripts to import data.

-You have at least four options for how to write Python scraper scripts.
+You have several options for how to write scraper scripts.
 We'll look at each in turn:

+1. :ref:`Use an Existing Scraper <ebdata-scrapers>` (separate page) if there is one that meets your needs.

-1. :ref:`Use the OpenBlock REST API <scraping_rest_api>` to push data in from any script in any language that can make HTTP connections.
+2. :ref:`Use the OpenBlock REST API <scraping_rest_api>` to push data in from any script in any language that can make HTTP connections.

-2. :ref:`Expediently hack a Python script <scraping_hack>` that creates instances of ebpub.db.NewsItem, in any way you like.
+3. :ref:`Expediently hack a Python script <scraping_hack>` that creates instances of ebpub.db.NewsItem, in any way you like.

-3. For ":ref:`list/detail <scraping_listdetail>`" sites, -- sites that display a list of records
+4. For ":ref:`list/detail <scraping_listdetail>`" sites, -- sites that display a list of records
    (eg. an RSS feed, or an HTML index page), with optional separate linked pages providing more detail about each record -- you can write a Python script that builds on the infrastructure in ``ebdata.retrieval.scrapers.newsitem_list_detail``.

-4. For ":ref:`unstructured <scraping_blobs>`" sites - websites not intended for machine
+5. For ":ref:`unstructured <scraping_blobs>`" sites - websites not intended for machine
    consumption, eg. big piles of HTML and/or binary files such as PDF or Excel - you can write a Python script that builds on ``ebdata.blobs``.